Unison (Usenet client)

-Unison is a shareware Mac OS X client for Usenet, developed by Panic Software.
-It requires access to a news server and supports binary file downloading (including NZB support), group browsing and segmenting and error checking utilities.
+Unison was a shareware Mac OS X client for Usenet, developed by Panic Software.
+It required access to a news server and supports binary file downloading (including NZB support), group browsing and segmenting and error checking utilities.
 The software won the Apple Design Award for Best Mac OS X User experience in 2004, as well as being a runner-up in the "Best product" category.

-On 6 November 2014 Panic Software announced, with the release of version 2.2, that all further work on Unison had been discontinued.
+On 6 November 2014, Panic Software announced, with the release of version 2.2, that all further work on Unison had been discontinued.
 Unison is still available for download and no longer requires a purchased license; however, it is unsupported by Panic.

+It was also a Usenet newsreader.

+History

+Unison 1.0 was released in 2004.

+Unison 2.0 was released on January 5, 2010.